docker/docs/engine/swarm/index.md

 of Docker Engines called a *swarm*.
 Use the Docker CLI to create a swarm, deploy application services to a swarm, and manage swarm behavior.

-Docker Swarm mode is included in Docker Engine.
-Do not confuse Docker Swarm mode with the deprecated predecessor [Docker Classic Swarm](https://github.com/docker/classicswarm).
+Docker Swarm mode is built into the Docker Engine.
+Do not confuse Docker Swarm mode with [Docker Classic Swarm](https://github.com/docker/classicswarm){:target="_blank" rel="noopener" class="_"}
+which is no longer actively developed.

 ## Feature highlights